-- 1 lb white fish (we used Alaskan true cod, feel free to substitute with halibut or ocean trout), cut into bite sizes
+- 1 lb white fish (I used Alaskan true cod, feel free to substitute with halibut or ocean trout; cut into bite sizes)

 - 2 cups clam juice

-- 1 tsp. basil or 1 fresh basil leaf, minced
+- 1 tsp basil (or minced 1 fresh basil leaf)

 - In a small bowl, combine saffron and sherry and set aside.